FAQs

 Once elected, it’s a difficult and lengthy process to decertify or remove a union, regardless if you like the terms negotiated.
 There are specific timeframes when you can attempt to remove a union.
 Also, employers are not legally allowed to help employees with this process.
 The union uses member dues to pay for “representational activities,” which can include dissuading employees who want to leave from doing so.

-Authorizations Cards
+Authorization Cards

 An authorization card can take many forms.
 It can be a paper card, it can look like a petition or sign-in sheet, or it can be a digital form.
 In fact, "signing" away legal rights can be as easy as a click of a button.